AElfProject/AElf/docs-sphinx/reference/smart-contract-api/cross-chain.md

 Current status of side chain.
 - fatal: currently no meaning.
 - active: the side-chain is being indexed.
-- insufficient balance: not enough balance for indexing.
+- insufficient fee debt: debt for indexing fee to be payed off.
 - terminated: the side chain cannot be indexed anymore.

 ### function GetSideChainHeight